14haru/zhang_lab/research_note/How_to_tf-gpu.md

-# How to Install Multiple versions of TensorFlow-GPU, CUDA and cuDNN on the Windows with Anaconda
+# How to Use Multiple versions of TensorFlow-GPU, CUDA and cuDNN on the Windows with Anaconda

 ## You need to install the following containts before 1st step
 - anaconda